HEMA-New-Zealand/HEMA-New-Zealand-Public-Documents/Draft Policies/Affiliation Requirements.md

 4. Enforce all club policy appropriately
 5. Ensure club executive members are aware of the HEMA New Zealand conflict resolution process

 After these requirements are met, a club may apply to affiliate with the national body.
-Upon acceptance, the affiliateion is complete after the newly inducted club has:
+Upon acceptance, the affiliation is complete after the newly inducted club has:

 1. Ensured all club members are aware of HEMA New Zealand and its incident reporting and investigation process
 2. Nominated a delegate to represent the club and provide input to HEMA New Zealand discussions.